polyfy/polylith/readme.md

     ARGS = :loc       -> Shows the number of lines of code for each brick and environment.

-           since:WHEN -> If set to last-stable or if 'since' is not given, then the last stable point in time is calculated based on the latest git tag that follows the pattern 'stable-*', specified by :stable-tag-pattern in ./deps.edn.

-                         If set to previous-release then it takes the second latest git tag that follows the pattern 'v[0-9]*', specified by :release-tag-pattern in ./deps.edn.

-                         If no tag matched, it takes the first commit in the repository.

   In addition to :loc, all the arguments used by the 'test' command can also be used as a way to see what tests will be executed.